We Get Driver's Licenses Back Now

 At Drennan Law Firm, our Charleston license suspension lawyers understand the great importance of a driver's license.
 We are here to help you preserve, reinstate, or recover your driver's license after a DUI arrest.
 To save your driving privileges after a DUI arrest, you will need to make your case at an administrative hearing conducted by the Department of Public Safety.
 You must request this administrative hearing within 30 days of your arrest.

 Technical by nature, this administrative hearing is in essence a mini-trial before a hearing officer.
 For best results, work with an attorney who is thoroughly versed in the policies and procedures associated with implied consent laws.
 Find a lawyer who understands how the DataMaster machine (DMT) works.
 A successful outcome at the administrative hearing to request return of your driver's license can also help you out with the criminal aspect of your DUI case.
 A criminal record can have even more serious negative consequences than a suspension or revocation of your driver's license — but you may not feel its impact as soon as you feel the loss of driving privileges.
 A criminal record will follow you for years, affecting many aspects of life:

 - Showing up on background checks for any reason

 - Harming your current work life and limiting your future career options

 - Making it difficult to rent an apartment, get a loan or achieve many other life goals

 DUI Arrest in Charleston?
 Revoked Driver's License?
 Get a Free Consultation.

-To put it bluntly, our lawyers take on tough DUI cases — and win time and again, beginning with a strong defense at the administrative hearings.
-Drennan Law Firm welcomes the opportunity to explain how we can help you get your suspended driver's license back now after a DUI arrest in South Carolina.
+To put it bluntly, our license suspension lawyers take on tough DUI cases — and win time and again, beginning with a strong defense at the administrative hearings.
+Drennan Law Firm welcomes the opportunity to explain how we can help you get your suspended driver's license reinstated after a DUI arrest in Charleston or Mt Pleasant.
 Contact us to schedule a free consultation.